The 9th Dawlish Chronicle is now available – details at end of article

 Painting by Pierre Julien Gilbert (1783-1860)

-In 1816 Alceste was assigned to carrying William Pitt Amehurst, the first Lord Amherst, on a diplomatic mission to China, the objective being to establish formal relations between Britain and the Chinese Empire.
+In 1816 HMS Alceste was assigned to carrying William Pitt Amehurst, the first Lord Amherst, on a diplomatic mission to China, the objective being to establish formal relations between Britain and the Chinese Empire.
 Amehurst was landed at Canton (Guangzhou) and travelled overland to Pekin (Beijing).
-In his absence Captain Maxwell and the Alceste undertook extensive survey work in uncharted waters off the coasts of China, Korea, and Okinawa.
+In his absence Captain Maxwell and HMS Alceste undertook extensive survey work in uncharted waters off the coasts of China, Korea, and Okinawa.
 This work is so well thought of, even today, that Maxwell has been honoured by a South Korean postage stamp.

 Sir Murray Maxwell – the only Royal Navy officer honoured by a Korean stamp?

-On her return to China Alceste required repairs to ready her for the long voyage home.
+On her return to China HMS Alceste required repairs to ready her for the long voyage home.
 This necessitated mooring in calm water in the Pearl River, close to Canton.
-A request to do so was refused by the Chinese authorities, who threatened to have the gun-batteries guarding the river open on the Alceste should she proceed.
+A request to do so was refused by the Chinese authorities, who threatened to have the gun-batteries guarding the river open on HMS Alceste should she proceed.
 Captain Maxwell responded in the robust manner to be expected of the Royal Navy of his day – he bombarded and subdued the shore defences and some seventeen war-junks supporting them.
 He then moored, commenced his repairs and awaited Amehurst’s return.

 HMS Alceste attacking the Chinese batteries and junks.
 Note Chinese rockets